compolabs/orderbook-contract/spark-cli/README.md

 These contract calls change the state of the market contract so they require the wallet to have enough funds to make a call

-Run from `spark-cli` folder
+Run from project root folder

 ## Deploy

-../target/release/spark-cli core deploy \
+./target/release/spark-cli core deploy \
     --base-asset 0xccceae45a7c23dcd4024f4083e959a0686a191694e76fa4fb76c449361ca01f7 \
     --base-decimals 8 \
     --quote-asset 0xfed3ee85624c79cb18a3a848092239f2e764ed6b0aa156ad10a18bfdbe74269f \